-Stage 1, the M4 widening and eastern extension, and Stage 2, the New M5 and St Peters interchange, will not be sufficient to encourage a significant level of traffic off alternate routes.
+Stage 1, the M4 widening and eastern extension, and Stage 2, the New M5 and St Peters Interchange, will not be sufficient to encourage a significant level of traffic off alternate routes.

 Traffic flows on Parramatta Road will increase by up to 22 per cent (between Homebush Bay Drive and Concord Road) as vehicles avoid paying the toll on the M4 and M4 eastern extension.
-This finding is consistent with the WestConnex Delivery Authority's own assessment presented in the M4 Widening Environmental Impact Statement and with the traffic flow impacts observed when the M4 toll was removed in 2010.
+This finding is consistent with the WestConnex Delivery Authority's own assessment presented in the M4 Widening Environmental Impact Statement.
+It is also consistent with the traffic flow impacts observed when the M4 toll was removed in 2010.

 As a result of WestConnex, Parramatta Road will take more traffic in the future, not less.

-Traffic growth on Parramatta Road will clearly jeopardise the government's planned urban renewal and population growth along this corridor.
+This traffic growth on Parramatta Road will clearly jeopardise the government's planned urban renewal and population growth along this corridor.